Osile/spotify_playlist_value/README.md

 spotify_playlist_value
 ======================

-Find out whats your playlist would cost on iTunes
+Find out what your playlist would cost on iTunes